trendhim/channelengine/merchant/docs/MerchantOrderResponse.md

 `func (o *MerchantOrderResponse) UnsetLines()`

 UnsetLines ensures that no value is present for Lines, not even an explicit nil
-### GetShippingCostsInclVat

-`func (o *MerchantOrderResponse) GetShippingCostsInclVat() float32`

-GetShippingCostsInclVat returns the ShippingCostsInclVat field if non-nil, zero value otherwise.

-### GetShippingCostsInclVatOk

-`func (o *MerchantOrderResponse) GetShippingCostsInclVatOk() (*float32, bool)`

-GetShippingCostsInclVatOk returns a tuple with the ShippingCostsInclVat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetShippingCostsInclVat

-`func (o *MerchantOrderResponse) SetShippingCostsInclVat(v float32)`

-SetShippingCostsInclVat sets ShippingCostsInclVat field to given value.

-### HasShippingCostsInclVat

-`func (o *MerchantOrderResponse) HasShippingCostsInclVat() bool`

-HasShippingCostsInclVat returns a boolean if a field has been set.

 ### GetPhone

 `func (o *MerchantOrderResponse) GetPhone() string`